miaoliuyang/awesome/react/react-router/react-router.md

 ### 6. Pass props to React Router's Link component

 There are two different ways to pass data from a Link component through to the new route that’s being rendered.
-The first is through URL Parameters and the second is through state.
+The first is through URL Parameters(**props.match.params**) and the second is through state(**props.location.state**).

 ```
      <Link to={{